-'''

 select T.type, sum(T.height) as XHt

-from Trees T, Places P
+from Trees T, Places P, Places P2

-where T.dia >= 3 P.zone
+where T.dia >= 3 \ P.zone

-group by T.type
+group by T.type, T.height

-'''
+4. (10 pts.)
+Write SQL queries as directed below.

-- 3. (14 pts.)
-Write SQL queries as directed below. - (a) We say a tree with minz a and maxz b grows well in a city with zone z if $a \le z \le b$.
-Write a SQL query to find names of trees that grow well in at least one city in Maine with a population greater than 5000.
-The result should be sorted in descending name order, with no duplicates.

-(b) Write a SQL query to find the thickest (maximum diameter) trees that grow well (see Question 3a) in each city in Maine.
-The output should consist of tuples of the form (c,t), where t is the name of a thickest tree that grows well in the city named c (which is in Maine).
-The output should be sorted by non-increasing thickness and then (secondary sort) ascending order of city names.
+(a) We say a tree with minz a and maxz b grows well in a city with zone z if $a \le z \le b$ .
+Write a SQL query to find names of trees that grow well in at least one city in Maine with a population greater than 5000. (b) Write a SQL query to find the thickest (maximum diameter) trees that grow well (see Question 4a) in each city in Maine.
+The output should consist of tuples of the form (c, t), where t is the name of a thickest tree that grows well in the city named c (which is in Maine).

-$4.~(6~\mathrm{pts.})$ Write an extended bag algebra query that is equivalent to the SQL query of
+5. (5 pts.)
+Write an extended bag algebra query that is equivalent to the SQL query of Question 4a.

-5. (10 pts) ★ Refer to the query in your answer to Question 3b.
+6. (5 pts.) ★ Refer to the query in your answer to Question 4b.
 If that query uses a subquery then provide here an equivalent query that does not use subqueries (has only one select clause).
 If that query uses a group-by clause then provide here an equivalent query that does not use a group-by clause.